Murali8051/django-fd-jfu/README.rst

+Forked from
 ----------------------------------------------------
 Django-JFU - A Django Library for jQuery File Upload
 ----------------------------------------------------

+to create JFU with Zurb Foundation 5 .

 Django-JFU is designed to simplify the tasks involved in integrating jQuery File Upload (https://github.com/blueimp/jquery-file-upload) into Django.